YoobeeWebTutors/javascript-manual/01-what-and-where.md

 ---
-title: 01 – Client Side Javascript
+title: 01 – Client Side JavaScript
 layout: page
 ---
 JavaScript is the most used programming language in the world - nearly every web page uses JavaScript in some way or another.